 After completion of the finishing operations, the surface of the concrete shall be entirely covered with burlap mats.
 The mats used shall be in such length or width that as laid they will extend at least twice the thickness of the concrete beyond the edges of the slab or structure.
 They shall be placed so that the entire structure and all edges of the concrete, when forms are removed, are completely covered.
 This covering shall be placed as soon as the concrete has set sufficiently to prevent marring of the surface.
 After being placed, the mats shall be thoroughly saturated with water by spraying with a mist spray.
 The burlap shall be so placed and weighted down so it remains in contact with the surface covered, and the covering shall be maintained fully wetted and in position for seven (7) days after the concrete has been placed.
-If it becomes necessary to remove the burlap for any reason, the concrete shall not be used when the outside air temperature is below thirty-two degrees Fahrenheit $(32^{\circ}F)$ unless heated enclosures are provided.
+If it becomes necessary to remove the burlap for any reason, the concrete shall not be exposed for a period of more than one-half (1/2) hour.
+This method of curing shall not be used when the outside air temperature is below thirty-two degrees Fahrenheit (32°F) unless heated enclosures are provided.